courtnieross/camelot-pta.github.io/board-and-committees/index.md

   * **Enjoying Membership Benefits** - you can receive discounts on macazine subscriptions, hotels, resturants, travel, and leadership training

-Joining the PTA isn't just about the membership fee that gets you a year’s worth of social events, information, and access to state and national PTA programs and benefits.
+Joining the PTA isn't just about the membership fee that gets you a year's worth of social events, information, and access to state and national PTA programs and benefits.

 That membership fee is a token of your commitment to your children and school.
 Your voice counts because our PTA members decide what events, activities, and programs we sponsor and how best to support our Camelot community.

 **[Become a member of the PTA today!](/sign-up)**

-## Leadership
+## 2016-2017 Leadership

 * President: Alana Cober
 * Vice President: Membership and Education - Courtnie Ross